Liam-Griffiths/frost-ogre/README.md

 frost-ogre
 ==========

-Game framework, using the ogre graphics engine, implementing XML based prefabs and eventually a Lua scripting api.
+Cross-platform game framework, using the ogre graphics engine, implementing XML based prefabs and eventually a Lua based scripting api.